microsoft/onnxruntime-github-actions/actions/setup-vcpkg/README.md

 It simplifies the process of getting a ready-to-use vcpkg instance in your GitHub Actions workflows, ensuring consistency and leveraging caching for speed.

 Once set up, it exports the `VCPKG_INSTALLATION_ROOT` environment variable pointing to the cached installation path, which can be used by subsequent steps (e.g., CMake toolchain configuration).
+ONNX Runtime's [build.py](https://github.com/microsoft/onnxruntime/blob/main/tools/ci_build/build.py) reads this environment variable.

 ## Inputs